 Instead of meeting in a group with other remediation students and representatives of the university community, students can also choose to meet one-on-one only with a representative of the Office of Academic Honesty.

-In this in-person meeting, a student will meet with their assigned representative to talk about their Pause & Reflect essay, their understanding of academic integrity and where it comes from,the impact of cheating on personal relationships, and their personal goals for the future.
+In this in-person meeting, a student will meet with their assigned representative to talk about their Pause & Reflect essay, their understanding of academic integrity and where it comes from, the impact of cheating on personal relationships, and their personal goals for the future.
 In addition, the student will also determine at least two Personal Learning Objectives.

-This meeting is meant to be a space for collaborative thinking, receiving guidance and support, coming to a deeper understanding about the impact of misconduct, and finding empowerment by commiting to personal development goals.
+This meeting is meant to be a space for collaborative thinking, receiving guidance and support, coming to a deeper understanding about the impact of misconduct, and finding empowerment by committing to personal development goals.

 Each student must commit to at least two Personal Learning Objectives (PLOs) at the end of their remediation meeting, whether they attend a Restorative Justice Conference or a Facilitator Meeting.
 Before deciding the PLOs, a student will self-identify in which area(s) they believe they should further develop their understanding, knowledge, and/or skills.
 PLOs are then identified based upon this self-assessment.

 At least one PLO must satisfy the professional development aspect of the Remediation Program.
-The idea is that a student learns new strategies, discovers new perspectives, and/or aquires new skills that will help them be successful in their studies and in the pursuit of their professional goals.
+The idea is that a student learns new strategies, discovers new perspectives, and/or acquires new skills that will help them be successful in their studies and in the pursuit of their professional goals.
 This can be achieved through, for instance, attending a workshop, seeking out mentoring opportunities, completing a tutorial, or working through online learning modules.

 One PLO should involve promoting academic integrity at UGA and beyond.
 Students who have violated the academic honesty policy and who are serious about repairing harm caused by cheating should have an inherent interest in helping others maintain their (academic) integrity.
 Through promoting academic integrity, students can not only make significant steps toward rebuilding their damaged integrity and trustworthiness, but they can also help others avoid cheating and become more knowledgeable in the academic and professional world.